umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/Adding-a-Magic-String-Format-Function.md

 # Adding a Magic String Format Function

-Umbraco Forms [Magic Strings](../Magic-Strings/) can be used to replace placeholders within form elements with values from various sources, such as the HTTP request or the Umbraco page where the form is hosted.
+Umbraco Forms [Magic Strings](../Magic-Strings/) can be used to replace placeholders within form elements with values from various sources.
+Sources include the HTTP request or the Umbraco page where the form is hosted.

 These values can be formatted using [filter functions](../Magic-Strings/#formatting-magic-strings).

-Several filter functions for common operations such as truncating a string or formatting a date or number are provided.
+Filter functions for common operations such as truncating a string or formatting a date or number are provided.
 It's also possible to create custom ones in code.

 ## Creating a custom format function